emiliofbb/OpenInvoicer/README.md

 - You can create how many invoices that you want.

 ### Other project forked from this is comming prepare for OIL(Open Invoice Lite)!!!

+A really big refactor is needed. main.js is a really big problem.